 So, now I knew the Wiliams of interest were in the West section of the cemetery.

-Next I checked one of the names on Ancestry by searching with the surname and the date of death as phoned in the database.
+Next I checked one of the names on Ancestry by searching with the surname and the date of death as found in the database.

 The search led me to Robert Williams with a link to Find-a-Grave.
 The poster had put two photos on the page.
 One was taken as a side view that showed the row marker.
 This would be helpful when going to look for the stone again.
 That I did a week ago.

-I had the list of who the database indicated who were buried in G-W39-12
+I had the list of who the database indicated were buried in G-W39-12

 G for Greenwood W for West Section 39 for Row and 12 for plot.
 I searched the database to see if there were any others listed in G-W39-12.
 I found one more.

 So from the information in the database that goes only to 1974, I learned:

 grave 5 - Mary (Mamie) Williams, aged 44, died 21 January 1917.